aviraldevv/ImageVault-Backend/README.md

 ## Key Endpoints

-- POST /signup: Register a new user.
+- `POST /signup`: Register a new user.
-- POST /token: User login and JWT token generation.
+- `POST /token`: User login and JWT token generation.
-- GET /protected: Access protected routes with a valid JWT token.
+- `GET /protected`: Access protected routes with a valid JWT token.
-- POST /download: Save a downloaded image link for the authenticated user.
+- `POST /download`: Save a downloaded image link for the authenticated user.
-- GET /downloads: Retrieve all downloaded image links for the authenticated user.
+- `GET /downloads`: Retrieve all downloaded image links for the authenticated user.